EcoDynIZW/GEE-PICX/README.md

 The application allows users without experience in remote sensing to generate cloud-free and analysis-ready image composites for custom study areas and points in time for a multitude of applications in ecology and beyond.

+Below you can find a find step-by-step tutorial on how to open and work in the application using two case studies.

 ## 1. How to open GEE-PICX application